GuyNguyen/papryi/book_inventory_notes.md

 - Enforce mypy with pydantic
 - Rename "file_manager" to something more appropriate
 - Consider using a MVC pattern
+- flaskwebgui for desktop app (replaces PySimpleGUI with electronjs)

 ## Helpful Links
 - https://data-flair.training/blogs/library-management-system-python-project/